Fryup

 Seaham is a little seaside town in County Durham.
 There was a fair on when we visited so instead we walked a little further and ended up at a beach, looking down across a beautiful stretch of the Durham coast.
 The descent to the beach is quite steep the way we came, but once we had walked along the beach a bit, we saw some steps leading back to the top.

 The tide was out while we were there, so there were lots of little rock pools to look at, and, for the height of summer, the beach was lovely and quiet.
-A sharp contrast to the busyness of the town fair.

 Share: